kimaramy/use-query-param/packages/use-query-params/README.md

   - No serializer library dependent
   - No router library dependent
-  - Perfectly compatible with any version of React Router
+  - Perfectly compatible with any version of `ReactRouter`

 ## API